 Excess upper lid skin will also limit the ability to apply makeup effectively to the upper eyelid region.

-At SpaMedica Cosmetic Plastic Surgery Centre, Dr. Mulholland can perform the Blepharoplasty procedure (also referred to as an eye lift) of the upper and lower lid under local anesthesia, IV sedation or general anesthesia depending on the desires and health status of his cosmetic Blepharoplasty patients.
+At SpaMedica Cosmetic Plastic Surgery Centre in Toronto, Dr. Mulholland can perform the Blepharoplasty procedure (also referred to as an eye lift) of the upper and lower lid under local anesthesia, IV sedation or general anesthesia depending on the desires and health status of his cosmetic Blepharoplasty patients.

 Your SpaMedica in-clinic eye lift procedure will be complemented with a recommendation for our medical grade Home Skin Care which will help support and enhance your surgical results.